Selflessly Selfless: Putting Others Before Yourself with Shelly Rood

 - Shelly encourages women to lead with love and respect instead of stepping on people while clawing their way to the top.

-“From a standpoint of being a strong woman, I want to encourage you to lead with love, lead with respect.
-And I promise that if God wants you to be at the top of the hill, he's gonna put you at the top of the hill.” - Click Here To Tweet This
+“From a standpoint of being a strong woman, I want to encourage you to lead with love, lead with respect.” - Click Here To Tweet This

 - Shelly believes that we are given breath in our day so that we can go do what the Lord is calling us to do.